• Home

 Further Information

 All relevant documents - including the final DCO, the Secretary of State’s Decision Letter, the Examining Authority’s Recommendation Report, and all application and examination materials - are available on the Planning Inspectorate’s dedicated project webpage.
-Local residents and community members can continue to contact us using the dedicated contact form at the bottom of this webpage if they have any questions about the project.
+Local residents and community members can continue to contact us if they have any questions about the project.

 DCO Process Explained keyboard_arrow_right Planning Inspectorate website keyboard_arrow_right

 Efficiency Vegetation must be managed for efficiency.
 Grazing sheep is a cost-effective way to maintain land and provide farmers with additional revenue.
 Contact Fueling Tomorrow with BOOM Power.
-Dedicated EYSF Contact Form Return to Projects
+Return to Projects

 Timeline.